oghb/haxball-client/README.md

 Then

 * if you're on **Windows**, extract the executable from the downloaded archive and run it.
 No installation needed.
+If you get a warning from your antivirus, it's a false positive.

 * if you're on **macOS**, open the DMG and move the app in your `Applications` folder, then run it.
 If it says that the app is damaged or can't be opened, [follow Method 4 from this guide](https://osxdaily.com/2019/02/13/fix-app-damaged-cant-be-opened-trash-error-mac/).